 Verbena is a low-growing annual that is easy to maintain and features a long blooming season.
 The 5-petaled flowers are available in various vibrant colors, and some even feature multiple colors.
 Plant verbena around or in front of milkweed to fill gaps and create a full and layered landscape.

-Annual salvia requires full sun and has flowers in shades of blue, purple, red, or white.
-Salvia is not fussy and can grow in a variety of soil types.
-If you like the look of this combination, consider switching to a perennial variety in the future.
+Salvia and Cuphea require full sun and have flowers in shades of blue, purple, red, or white.
+Salvia is not fussy and can grow in a variety of soil types, whereas Cuphea prefers well-drained, rich soil.
+If you like the look of this combination, consider switching to a perennial variety of salvia in the future.

 Best Companion Plants For Milkweed in Containers